 4. Naughty or nice?

 Yes, Santa knows the real truth here.
-But if your kids are proud of something nice they've done this year, now is a good time to share it.
-“I helped mom make dinner,” or “I cleaned up my room before I was asked.”
-Good deeds score extra Christmas cookie points with our jolly old friend.
+But if your kids are especially proud of something they have accomplished this year, now is a good time to share.
+It could be as simple as helping mom and dad make dinner or do laundry.
+Good deeds go a long way when it comes to impressing Santa!

 5. All I want for Christmas is...